 All parts of Cycas Revoluta are poisonous, but the seeds or “nuts” contain the largest amount of toxin.
-The ingestion of just one seed can result in very serious effects.
-They include vomiting, diarrhea, depression, seizures and liver failure.
+However, the ingestion of just one seed can result in very serious effects.
+Including vomiting, diarrhea, depression, seizures and liver failure.

 The bulb portions of Tulipa spp. contain toxins that can cause intense gastrointestinal irritation, drooling, loss of appetite, depression of the central nervous system, convulsions, and cardiac abnormalities.